stitchlang/stitch/README.md

 # Argument Separation Before Expansion

-One way to make it easier to write "correct programs" is if something looks like a duck, it should be a duck.
-One common pitfall of other scripting languages is that program arguments are not always separated as they appear to be in the script.
+This design choice comes from recognizing that if something looks like a duck, it should be a duck.
+A common pitfall of other scripting languages is that program arguments are not always separated as they appear to be in the script.
 For example, the command `cat $myfile` would call `cat` with any number of arguments depending on the contents of `$myfile` even though it appears like it is a single argument.
 In stitch, this would always be a single argument.
 This is accomplished by separating arguments before variable expansion.

-In the case where `$myfile` was actually meant to be any number of arguments, array expansion can be used `cat $expand.myfiles`.
+> NOTE: in the case where `$myfile` was actually meant to be any number of arguments, array expansion can be used `cat $expand.myfiles`.

 # Special Characters